tpod/FaktoryWorker/README.md

 # FaktoryWorker
 A simple .NET worker and client for [Faktory Job Server](https://github.com/contribsys/faktory).
-For more information, documentation, installation, features, installation, etc. - go to [Faktory Job Server](https://github.com/contribsys/faktory).
+For more information & documentation about Faktory - go to [Faktory Job Server](https://github.com/contribsys/faktory).

 # Quick Start

+> `dotnet add package FaktoryWorker`

 ## Client
 Using the `FaktoryClient` you can connect to the Faktory Server and publish jobs like so: